MyPureCloud/purecloud-for-salesforce-examples/src/SDK/sdk-rest-examples/readme.md

 ## Example 3

 This example shows how to do the following actions:
 * create a callback with username and callback number.
 * route a callback to a specified queue

 ![Resulting Action](/assets/images/callback-example.png)

+Apex Code:

     Map<String, Object> payload = new Map<String, Object>();
     payload.put('callbackNumbers', new List<String> { '+13172222222' });